Cranford (novel): Synopsis

 After a successful sale of her belongings, Matty's house is taken over by Jem and Martha.
 There she uses the parlour to trade in tea at Mary's suggestion.
-But this arrangement does not last for long since Peter arrives after Mary has contacted him, having made a fortune as a planter in India.
+This arrangement does not last for long since Peter arrives after Mary has contacted him, having made a fortune as a planter in India.
 Matty is delighted and Peter makes sure she remains in the esteem of the "Amazons" by becoming a favourite among them as a peace-maker and teller of tall stories.